Birth Control Medications (Contraceptives) (cont.)

 - Ninety-one-day birth control pill: One pill is taken daily for 12 weeks (84 days), followed by 1 week (7 days) of inactive pills.
 A menstrual period occurs during the week of inactive pills, so women on this regimen have a period only once every 3 months.

 - If pills are missed: Missed doses should be taken as soon as possible.
 The next pill is taken at the regular time.
 If more than 1 pill is missed, begin taking the pills as soon as possible, but also use an additional form of birth control for the remainder of the cycle.
-Women who miss more than 1 pill per cycle may be at greater risk of becoming pregnant.
+Women who miss more than 1 pill per cycle are at greater risk of becoming pregnant.

 - Missed period: Pregnancy should be ruled out as a possible cause of missed periods while on birth control pills.
 Birth control pills should be discontinued if pregnancy is confirmed.